sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 For authors:

 - Requesting a code review from one of your peers is motivation to ensure that the quality of your code is high.
-- Writing a good PR description develops your technical communication skills.
+- Writing a good PR description (and commit messages) develops your technical communication skills.
 - Having your code reviewed helps you learn how to write better code in the future because you will receive feedback about how your code could be improved.

 For reviewers:

 - Reviewing code from others increases your code literacy and empathy.
 You will learn new things from how your peers write code and you will be more aware of how to write code that is easier for your reviewers to understand
 - Reading PR descriptions increases your technical communication literacy and empathy.
 You will learn what makes a PR description effective and you will be more aware of how to write of how to write PR descriptions that are easier for your reviewers to understand.
+- Being a reviewer gives you the ability to share knowledge you have that others do not.
+Every person, regardless of experience level, has both something to learn and something to contribute.

 For the team: